tarantool/ansible-cartridge/doc/scenario.md

 ## Steps

-It's possible to specified what steps should be launched by `cartridge_scenario` variable or `tasks_from` option.
+It's possible to specify what steps should be launched by `cartridge_scenario` variable or `tasks_from` option.

 ### Variable `cartridge_scenario`